 The research I will be undertaking in the Centre

-I am developing a new collaborative project at the Wellcome Centre which will explore (in)fertility from a life course perspective.
-Drawing on my previous research, I will be focusing on experiences of infertility that occur alongside variations of sex characteristics/intersex traits and raise important questions about autonomy, support and temporality.
+I am developing a new collaborative project at the Wellcome Centre called ‘Reprofutures’, which will explore (in)fertility from a life course perspective.
+Drawing on my previous research, I will be focusing on experiences of infertility and other reproductive barriers that occur alongside variations of sex characteristics/intersex traits, raising important questions about autonomy, support and temporality.

 This project will contribute to ideas about healthcare and the life course, asking how normative development narratives and perceptions of embodied ‘timeliness’ or synchronicity influence our ways of understanding in/fertility.
 I will consider the role of time and diagnosis in forming reproductive ideals and visions of futurity, and ways of troubling predictability, linearity and continuity.

-I am also contributing to one of the Centre’s Beacon projects, ‘The Cultural Contexts of Loneliness‘, and continuing cross-institutional projects in Edinburgh and Sheffield.
+I am also contributing to one of the Centre’s Beacon projects, Loneliness and Community, and continuing cross-institutional projects in Edinburgh and Sheffield.